7.1 General context

 Health of children and young people

 Representative studies also show that there are significant problems in Germany as a result of people being overweight and inactive on the one hand, and suffering from eating disorders and malnutrition on the other, as well as a lack of exercise.
-This increases the risk that children and young people in particular will also suffer from health problems.
+This increases the risk that young people in particular will also suffer from health problems.

 Latest health surveys and studies